ideascube/ansiblecube/DOC/deployment.md

 Now you have an ideascube system ready to work, great!

 Ansible will be executed in Pull mode.
-The following file will be called by Network-Manager each time a network interface goes up : `/etc/NetworkManager/dispatcher.d/ansiblePullUpdate`
+The following file will be called by Network-Manager every time a network interface goes up: `/etc/NetworkManager/dispatcher.d/ansiblePullUpdate`

 Example of `ansiblePullUpdate` file : `/usr/local/bin/ansible-pull -s 120 -d /var/lib/ansible/local -C oneUpdateFile -i hosts -U https://github.com/ideascube/ansiblecube.git main.yml --tags update`

 The file `roles/set_custom_fact/files/device_list.fact` is used to know what actions have to be done on the device.

-If the latter have `actived : True`, the following action will be executed each time the device get an Internet connection.
+If the latter have `actived: True`, the following action will be executed each time the device get an Internet connection.